-WASTE MANAGEMENT, SUSTAINABLE AGRICULTURE AND FOOD PROGRAMS URBAN provide healthy, fresh foods in local schools and other institutions.
+GOAL CSR 6 SUSTAINABLE WASTE MANAGEMENT, URBAN AGRICULTURE AND FOOD PROGRAMS provide healthy, fresh foods in local schools and other institutions.
 Policy CSR 6.4.6 Support the City's Green Market and encourage participation of local city-based growers.
-Permit encourage small-scale agricultural and production and sale direct to the public.
+Permit and encourage small-scale agricultural production and sale direct to the public.
 Policy CSR 6.4.7 Explore opportunities for more community gardens to be located on publicly held lands by partnering with local Strategic Partners to provide fresh food for non-commercial use and green spaces.
 Policy OPR 3.4.1

 SUSTAINABLE PRACTICES THAT INCREASE THE TRIPLE BOTTOM LINE BECOME MORE SUSTAINABLE THROUGH THE ADOPTION AND IMPLEMENTATION OF POLICIES AND PROGRAMS THAT PROVIDE ENVIRONMENTAL, ECONOMIC, AND SOCIAL BENEFITS TO RESIDENTS, BUSINESSES, AND VISITORS.
-(Goal Area "E" Carried Forward) Performance Measures: Success in addressing the Objectives and Policies of Goal CSR 7 shall be measured utilizing the following performance indicators: - Develop and adopt a Sustainability and Climate Action Plan; - Track and increase the number of sustainability policies or regulations adopted including policies incorporated into procurement guidelines; - Continue annual reporting from the Green Implementation Advancement Board; - Increase in the number of City events and resources promoting sustainable practices; - Increase in education and outreach materials promoting sustainable practices; - Increase in sustainability and climate resiliency web page traffic; - Promote the green economy by increasing sustainability-related business within the City; - Number of solar systems installed on City buildings and facilities; and, - Track participation and attendance at major community arts and cultural events, performances, festivals, and programs where green or sustainability educational materials are presented, or materials are distributed.
-Objective CSR 7.1 City Sustainability Practices Develop a baseline of City sustainable practices and determine methods to increase the sustainability of the City with prioritized actions that result in the greatest greenhouse gas reductions.
-Policy CSR 7.1.1 Review and evaluate Land Development Regulations in accordance with sustainable community development practices, such as the criteria recommended by the United States Green Building Council's Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification and national rating systems for local governments, such as the STAR Community IndexTM (STAR), or other methodology.
-Policy CSR 7.1.2 Build on the work of the Green Implementation Advancement Board, previous Sustainability Reports and recommendations of the City's Green Task Force by developing a Sustainability and Climate Action Plan that prioritizes actions, recommendations and outcomes to reduce greenhouse gas emissions.
+Performance Measures: Success in addressing the Objectives and Policies of Goal CSR 7 shall be measured utilizing the following performance indicators: - Develop and adopt a Sustainability and Climate Action Plan; - Track and increase the number of sustainability policies or regulations adopted including policies incorporated into procurement guidelines; - Continue annual reporting from the Green Implementation Advancement Board; - Increase in the number of City events and resources promoting sustainable practices; - Increase in education and outreach materials promoting sustainable practices; - Increase in sustainability and climate resiliency web page traffic; - Promote the green economy by increasing sustainability-related business within the city; - Number of solar systems installed on City buildings and facilities; and, - Track participation and attendance at major community arts and cultural events, performances, festivals, and programs where green or sustainability educational materials are presented, or materials are distributed.
+Objective CSR 7.1 City Sustainability Practices Develop a baseline of City sustainable practices and determine methods to increase the sustainability of the city with prioritized actions that result in the greatest greenhouse gas reductions.
+Policy CSR 7.1.1 Evaluate and update the Land Development Regulations to incorporate sustainable community development best practices identified by green industry experts and organizations.
+[Complete by 2025] Policy CSR 7.1.2 Build on the work of the Green Implementation Advancement Board, previous Sustainability Reports and recommendations of the City's Green Task Force by developing a Sustainability and Climate Action Plan that prioritizes actions, recommendations and outcomes to reduce greenhouse gas emissions.
 Update the Sustainability and Climate Action Plan recommendations every five (5) years.
-[Complete by 2025] Policy CSR 7.1.3 Review the City's procurement guidelines to address the importance of energy efficiency, renewable energy, reductions in greenhouse gas emissions, recycling and other sustainable practices.
-Create environmentally preferable purchasing government policy for local procurement of safe, healthy, environmentally responsible products.
+[Complete by 2025] Policy CSR 7.1.3 Review and update the City's procurement guidelines to address the importance of energy efficiency, renewable energy, reductions in greenhouse gas emissions, recycling, and other sustainable practices; create a purchasing policy providing preference for the procurement of safe, healthy, and environmentally responsible products.
 Policy PFE 7.2.1, 7.2.3 Policy CSR 7.1.4 Meet the City's greenhouse gas reduction goals and highlight renewable energy projects to the community by requiring new major public facilities or retrofits include solar energy or other renewable energy source, where feasible, or provide design and construction to accommodate future installation as set forth in Policy CSR 5.2.
 Policy PFE 7.2.3